preetsc27/chhabraine-flutter-coding/README.md

 2. Users can upload a song
 3. On homepage after login users can:
    * listen songs of other users
-   * like sonsg
+   * like songs
 4. Sort the songs by date on home page
-5. Load only 25 songs and as the user scroll down he should be able to load more 25 songs.
-Use pagination.
+5. Load only 25 songs and as the user scroll down he should be able to load more 25 songs without clicking any button.
+(Hint: See on scroll in JS)
-6. User Profile where he is able to edit his name and profile pic
+6. User Profile where he is able to edit his name and profile pic:
+    * When he opens profile page his data should be pre populated
+    * Edit button should only work if he makes any changes.

 ## Submission:
 Submit github link of React.js app and backend seprately.